ivan-berlocher/la-lyvanie/harmonia-demo/docs/whitepaper-v1-pdf-clean.md

 These primitives are not derived from any specific domain ontology.
 They represent **fundamental cognitive operations** that appear across all human goal-directed behavior.
 They are intended as a *minimal generating set*; additional primitives may be introduced conservatively provided they preserve the verification invariants defined in Section 6.

-**Design rationale.** The choice of these seven primitives reflects four constraints: (1) *minimality*—the smallest set that covers common cognitive operations; (2) *verifiability*—each primitive maps to decidable verification rules; (3) *domain-independence*—no primitive assumes a specific application context; (4) *extensibility*—new primitives can be added without breaking existing verification logic.
+**Design rationale.** The choice of these seven primitives reflects four constraints: (1) *minimality*--the smallest set that covers common cognitive operations; (2) *verifiability*--each primitive maps to decidable verification rules; (3) *domain-independence*--no primitive assumes a specific application context; (4) *extensibility*--new primitives can be added without breaking existing verification logic.
 We do not claim these primitives are exhaustive; we claim they are *sufficient* for a verifiable cognitive kernel.

 ### 3.3 Schema